7 Days from Edzna to Calakmul

 Choosing your bases

-The practical gateway to the Rio Bec region.
-Less visually stunning than Bacalar, but strategically positioned for early departures and shorter driving days.
+The practical gateway to the Rio Bec region, Xpujil is strategically positioned for early departures and shorter driving days.

 Best for: easy access to the Rio Bec sites.